Walker County License Hearing Guide

 Possible Outcomes

-• Suspension Overturned: The hearing officer finds that the suspension is not warranted, and your license is reinstated.
+• Suspension overturned: The ALJ overturns the suspension, and your license is reinstated.

 Hardship/Restricted License in Georgia

-• IID Requirement: In some cases, Georgia may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a limited driving permit.
-An IID is a device that prevents you from starting your car if you have alcohol on your breath.
+• IID requirement: In some cases, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a limited driving permit.

 Getting Your License Back